thomasvanholder/jumpstart/README.md

 ## Create a new repo

-2 templates availabel, with or without devise.
+2 templates available, with or without devise.
 Run one of the command below and change _PROJECT-NAME_ to the name of your new project.